gemfire/gemfire-developer-website/content/blog/zgc-and-heap-lru-eviction/index.md

 ### Heap LRU Eviction and ZGC
 When tuned for the purpose, ZGC is well suited for use with heap LRU eviction.
 Java offers two key JVM options to tune ZGC for this use:
 - `-Xmx` sets the JVM's maximum heap size.
 For a given workload, a larger heap size reduces the chance of allocation stalls, and allows ZGC to work efficiently with fewer worker threads.
-- `-XX:SoftMaxHeapSize` sets ZGC's "soft" goal for maximum heap usage.
-ZGC will strive to keep heap usage below this value, but may allow heap usage to exceed it when necessary.
+- `-XX:SoftMaxHeapSize` sets ZGC's "soft" limit for maximum heap usage.
+ZGC will strive to keep heap usage below this limit, but may allow heap usage to exceed it when necessary.
 As I will show, setting `SoftMaxHeapSize` lower reduces the risk of eviction, but makes garbage collections more frequent and less efficient.

 Another key factor in a well-tuned GemFire system is the workload's _long-lived heap usage:_ The amount of heap that GemFire requires in order to hold cached data in memory.
 This includes the memory used for the data's keys and values, plus the data structures that GemFire uses to maintain the data, plus other long-lived data structures that GemFire uses in order to present its services.
 Long-lived heap usage does not include the transient objects that GemFire uses to perform a particular operation.